Hobbs Army Airfield: History

 While the bombardiers were still training, the West Coast Training Command ordered that Hobbs Army Airfield would become a multi-engine pilot training school, making it one of three B-17 training bases in the U.S. The first B-17 Flying Fortress aircraft arrived at the base in mid-December 1942, along with the first class of 46 four-engine pilots.
 Hollywood actor and Air Force pilot Jimmy Stewart was among them.
 One hundred four-engine aircraft mechanics as well as pilot instructors arrived at the same time.
 The total number of cadets training as Officer Student Pilots peaked in early 1945 when there were a total of 162 B-17 aircraft at the base.

 In either 1943 or 1944 Hobbs issued a booklet entitled "Hobbs Army Air Field" that is extraordinary because its last page is devoted to African-American soldiers, including a baseball team posing in their uniforms.
 Few publications then from bases training white soldiers ever mentioned or depicted African-American soldiers.
 This team calls to mind that in the movie A Soldier's Story.

 The need for B-17 pilot training declined in May 1945 as the war in Europe ended.
 By the end of 1945 the mission of the base had changed to be one of mothballing and temporary storage of aircraft.
 By August 1946 a total of 1,600 airplanes had been flown to Hobbs Army Airfield for storage, including the Douglas A-26 Invader and P-51 Mustang.

 Hobbs Army Airfield was decommissioned by the United States Air Force on 5 May 1948 and the land reacquired by the City of Hobbs, New Mexico later that year.
+By the 1960's the airport became the Hobbs Municipal Airport however commercial airline activity was operated through the Hobbs Lea County Airport a few miles south.
+By 1971 the airport became the Hobbs Crossroads Intercontinental Airport and by 1974 was renamed to the current Hobbs Industrial Airpark.
+By 1978, two of the four runways had been decommissioned and by 1990 the airport went under private ownership.
 In 1987 the Soaring Society of America located its headquarters at Hobbs Army Airfield, constructing a building near the old flight line and using the runway for launching gliders and holding national soaring competitions.

 Today the airfield is part of the Hobbs Industrial Airpark, a non-flying light business facility.
-Most of the World War II Airfield is intact, with many support buildings standing on the former station area.
+They use the base for flight races, air clubs and more.
+Most of the World War II Airfield is intact including the ramp, runways, and several support buildings are still standing on the former station area.
+Harry McAdams State Park and the Rockwind Community Links Golf Course now occupy most of the grounds.